ensuro/eth-permissions/README.md

 # Installation

+You'll need to have [graphviz](https://graphviz.org/) installed: `apt-get install graphviz`.

-Simply install with `pip` or your preferred package manager:
+Then simply install with `pip` or your preferred package manager:

 ```
 pip install eth-permissions